Regional pest management strategies

-Fifteen regional consultation forums were held across NSW and were attended by more than 380 stakeholders.
-NPWS would like to thank all those who attended the consultation forums.
-This involvement was greatly appreciated and the contributions will help to ensure the Regional Pest Management Strategies for 2012 to 2017 result in improved outcomes for the environment, as well as for rural communities and agricultural enterprises who neighbour national parks.
+Fifteen regional consultation forums were held across NSW, attended by more than 380 stakeholders.
+This involvement was greatly appreciated by NPWS and the contributions helped ensure that the regional pest management strategies for 2012 to 2017 will result in improved outcomes for the environment, as well as for rural communities and agricultural enterprises whose properties border national parks.

-Following regional forums, a state-level stakeholder roundtable forum was held on 15 November 2011.
-It was hosted by the Minister for the Environment and attended by high level representatives from government departments and non-government organisations involved in pest management across NSW.
-The outcomes of the forum were positive with agreement to improve coordination of pest management across the landscape in NSW.
+Following regional forums, a state-level stakeholder roundtable forum was held in November 2011.
+It was hosted by the Minister for the Environment and attended by high-level representatives from government departments and non-government organisations involved in pest management across NSW.
+The outcomes of the forum were positive, with agreement to improve pest management coordination across the landscape in NSW.

-In 2011, each of the 14 NPWS regions prepared a Draft Regional Pest Management Strategy.
-These strategies were placed on public exhibition from 6 December 2011 until 29 February 2012.
-All submissions received are currently being considered as part of the finalisation of the strategies.
-NPWS would like to thank all those who submitted comments on the draft strategies.
+In considering the consultation process, each of the 14 NPWS regions prepared a draft regional pest management strategy, which was placed on public exhibition from 6 December 2011 to 29 February 2012.
+All submissions received were considered when finalising the strategies.
+NPWS appreciates the efforts of those who submitted comments on the draft strategies.

 Download the regional pest management strategies

 - Central Coast Hunter (20120368cchrpms.pdf, 1.26MB)